yracine/device-type.myneurio/README.md

 a) Go to https://graph.api.smartthings.com/ide/devices

-b) Hit the "+New SmartDevice" at the top right corner
+b) Hit the "+New Device Type" at the top right corner

 c) Hit the "From Code" tab on the left corner